MartinSivertsen/MartinSivertsen.github.io/README.md

 There is no other trick to it!

-###"Lights, camera, action!" and RGB-LEDs.
+###RGB-LEDs and PWM.

-In order to get more feedback from the game, we added some sound and lights to our project.
+In order to get more feedback from the game, we added some lights to our project.
 The DK communicates to these devices with a changing PWM-signal, and you guessed it, this is powered by Nordic Semiconductors app_pwm-library.
 It should be noted that we've added quite a lot upon this library to make it possible to not collide with our other timers, pins and Bluetooth-functionality.

 Right now you can call a simple function, set_rgb_color, to change the light to a set of predefined values.
 There is also room for defining further values.